nganduntita1/social-media/README.md

 5. Submit a pull request detailing your changes and their purpose.

 License:
-This project is licensed under the [MIT License](link-to-license-file).
-Feel free to use, modify, and distribute the code as per the terms of the license.
+This project is open source.
+Feel free to use, modify, and distribute the code.